 Peer on Peer Abuse

 All of our staff area aware that children can abuse other children - we refer to this as peer on peer abuse.
 This can happen inside or outside of our setting and online.
-If parents or children have any concerns regarding peer on peer abuse they should contact either Miss Rice, Mr Howarth-Brown (DSLs) or Miss Wright (DDSLs) who will always respond and help.
+If parents or children have any concerns regarding peer on peer abuse they should contact either Mr Howarth-Brown or Miss Brown (DSLs) or Mrs Stewart (DDSLs) who will always respond and help.

 Peer on peer abuse is defined as, but may not be limited to:

 - bullying (including cyberbullying, prejudice-based and discriminatory bullying)

 - physical abuse (this may include an element of online which facilitates, threatens and/ or encourages physical abuse

 - sexual violence (this may include an online element which facilitates, threatens and/ or encourages sexual violence

 - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment which may be stand alone or part of a broader pattern of abuse